 Perhaps you dreamt of serving your community, but opted for a more lucrative degree in something like engineering or business.
 Even though you have a decent paycheck, you might also have hefty student loan debt.
 Your eyes wander to the job postings for nonprofits, but you know you’re financially better off with your current employer.

-Or maybe you do find yourself serving your fellow man as a doctor or dentist.
+Or maybe you do find yourself serving your fellow man as a doctor or cosmetic dentists.
 You earn a decent salary, but the student loan debt weighs you down.
 Some days you wonder if your career choice was worth it.

 No matter the situation you find yourself in today, if you want to serve your community, you shouldn’t let your student loans hold you back.